furahacodes/alx-zero_day/0x03-git/README.md

 My first readme
-# This is a project on how to setup my git and github account
+# This is a project on how to update README file